verb: be or go beyond the range or limits of (a field of activity or conceptual sphere)

 synonyms: surpass, excel, exceed, outshine, eclipse

-Transcend is the first parent led support network and information hub for transgender children and their families in Australia.
-It was founded by Rebekah Robertson and a dear friend in 2012.
-Both parents of young transgender children they wanted to create a safe haven for families of transgender young people in order for them to find the appropriate medical assistance as well as bringing together a community that had previously felt isolated and scared.
+Transcend is the first parent led peer support network and information hub for transgender children and their families in Australia.
+It was founded by Rebekah Robertson in 2012.
+In 2007 when it became clear her child Georgie needed professional assistance, there was absolutely nothing on the internet that was applicable to transgender children in Australia and no information about where to find help.
+She wanted to create a safe haven for families of transgender young people in order for them to find the appropriate medical assistance as well as bringing together a community that had previously felt isolated and alone.
 The name Transcend was chosen as a positive affirmation to help rise above the challenges that young people and their families are faced with daily.
 Rebekah has been community building and advocating for transgender kids since 2007.

 Rebekah’s family have been through all the usual ups and downs that come with raising a transgender young person in Australia.
 But their child’s court case (accessing stage 1 and 2 treatment through the Family Court of Australia) re: Jamie has become a vehicle for legal reform and greater awareness and acceptance for transgender children in Australia.
 In 2014 Rebekah and her daughter Georgie (“Alison” and “Jamie”) took part in the Four Corners’ program Being Me.
 This also helped to raise awareness of the challenges transgender children and their families face in every aspect of their lives.

-The landscape has shifted considerably since 2007 when Rebekah’s daughter first sought help at the Royal Children’s Hospital, Melbourne.
+The landscape has shifted considerably since 2007 when Rebekah’s daughter, Georgie first sought help at the Royal Children’s Hospital, Melbourne.
 Many support groups have emerged all around the country and parents are connecting in a variety of ways.
-Rebekah has now shifted her focus to advocacy (continuing her fight for legal reform), fundraising (specifically for the Gender Dysphoria Service at RCH) and speaking engagements around the country.
-Transcend is still an information hub, but now incorporates Rebekah’s personal family story in the Transcend Blog.
+Rebekah and Georgie have now shifted their focus to advocacy (continuing their fight for legal reform), fundraising (specifically for the Gender Service at RCH) and speaking engagements around the country.
+Georgie has emerged as a wonderful advocate in her own right.

 You can find information and support here